History of Uzbekistan

-Long before Islamic invasion, the region was ruled by Hindu kings for several centuries.
-Among all the dynasties, Kushan dynasty was the most remarkable and influential one.
-This period is well known the for expansion of science, art and culture from both Hinduism and Buddhism while both religions flourished in harmony.
-The region was at its peak glory during the period.
+Long before Islamic invasion and conquest, the region as a whole and in part was ruled by various Hindu, Hellenist, Buddhist, Ancient Iranian Religious, Zoroastrian, Manichaean, and Tengrist rulers for several centuries.
+These dynasties included the Achaemenid, Macedonian, Seleucid, Greco-Bactrian, Kushan, Hephthalite, Kidarite, Parthian, and Sassanian Empires and the First and Western Turkic Khaganates, and this period is well known for the exchange, intermixing, syncretism, and flourishing of science, art, culture, and religion.
+The Church of the East was also a significant presence.
+The area is widely considered to have experienced a golden age during this time.
+The principal ethnic groups during this era were Iranic and, towards the end of the period, Turkic peoples, with significant influence by Greeks, Indo-Aryans, Chinese, Tocharians, Proto-Mongols, and Tibetans as well, and the most prominent religions were Hinduism, Ancient Hellenism, Buddhism, Ancient Iranian Religion, Zoroastrianism, Manichaeism, the Church of the East, and Tengrism.

 Triumphant crowd at Registan, Sher-Dor Madrasah.
 The Emir of Bukhara viewing the severed heads of Russian soldiers on poles.
 Painting by Vasily Vereshchagin (1872).

 The Early Muslim conquests and the subsequent Samanid Empire converted most of the people, including the local ruling classes, into adherents of Islam.
 This period saw leading figures of the Islamic Golden Age, including Muhammad al-Bukhari, Al-Tirmidhi, al Khwarizmi, al-Biruni, Avicenna and Omar Khayyam.
 Innovations in science, such as the development of chemical processes by Jabir ibn Hayyan and astronomical studies by Ibn Al-Haytham, were also prominent during this period.
 The local Khwarazmian dynasty and Central Asia as a whole were decimated by the Mongol invasion in the 13th century, after which the region became dominated by Turkic peoples.
 The city of Shahrisabz was the birthplace of the Turco-Mongol conqueror Timur (Tamerlane), who in the 14th century established the Timurid Empire and was proclaimed the Supreme Emir of Turan with his capital in Samarkand, which became a centre of science under the rule of Ulugh Beg, giving birth to the Timurid Renaissance.
 The territories of the Timurid dynasty were conquered by Uzbek Shaybanids in the 16th century, moving the centre of power to Bukhara.
 The region was split into three states: the Khanate of Khiva, Khanate of Kokand and Emirate of Bukhara.
-Conquests by the Mughal emperor Babur towards the east led to the foundation of India's newest invasions as the Mughal Empire.
+Invasions by the Mughal emperor Babur towards the southeast led to the subsequent conquest of Northern India and the foundation of the Mughal Empire.

-All of Central Asia was gradually incorporated into the Russian Empire during the 19th century, with Tashkent becoming the political center of Russian Turkestan.
+All of Central Asia Proper was gradually incorporated into the Russian Empire during the 19th century, but notably not Afghanistan or the Tarim Basin, which are also often considered part of Central Asia, nor Eastern Iran, Western Pakistan, Dzungaria, Mongolia, or Tibet, sometimes also included, and Tashkent became the political center of Russian Turkestan.
 In 1924, national delimitation created the Uzbek Soviet Socialist Republic as an independent republic within the Soviet Union.
 Following the dissolution of the Soviet Union, it declared independence as the Republic of Uzbekistan on 31 August 1991.